ILIAS-eLearning/ILIAS/templates/Readme.md

  the delos.less file.
 * Also note that in delos, the ilias custom variables are included after all the bootstrap includes.
-This as to do with the way less assignes values from variables to less content by compiling the less to css.
+This as to do with the way less assignes values from variables to less content by compiling the less to CSS.
 See [lessc](http://lesscss.org/features/#import-options/).